The Expedition Trip Notes provide detailed information and background for Adventure Consultants' Ama Dablam Expedition.

 Above all, have fun, enjoy the people around you and marvel in the spectacular environment you are in!

 Ama Dablam was first climbed in 1961 by a New Zealand and American team, and we follow their same route, the SW Ridge.
-A six-day trek into base camp (4,529 metres) via the Khumbu Valley provides great views of Ama Dablam and we experience some of the culture and hospitality of the Sherpa people.
+A six-day trek into Base Camp (4,529m/14,859ft) via the Khumbu Valley provides great views of Ama Dablam and we experience some of the culture and hospitality of the Sherpa people.

 The well-trained Sherpa cooks prepare high-quality Western food as well as popular Sherpa dishes at Lobuche Base Camp and in the Ama Dablam Base Camp Lodge.
 On the mountain your guides will cook and a team environment means all efforts to assist with collecting snow for melting water and other meal preparation tasks will be much appreciated.
 Please indicate any specific dietary requirements you may have on your application form.

 Clothing & Equipment